Table of Contents

-HR Expert and Recruiters suggest that initial 5-6 seconds glance of the CV decide the fate of the candidate.
+HR Expert and Recruiters suggest that an initial 5-6 seconds glance at the CV decide the fate of the candidate.

 Yes, that’s about right.
 Surprised?
 So, how to write a perfect CV?

 You spend years and years to grasp knowledge, sharpen your skillset, collate degrees and certificates but when it comes to presenting it most desirably, some-time you don’t give enough attention to the final product – your CV.

 So imagine a situation, You’ve found a dream job and you are very sure that you’d be a perfect fit.
 You send your CV and eagerly wait for the response, but it never happens.